Fisch03/Astro-Attack/README.md

 ---
 #### Goal
 - The Asteroids are falling from the Sky.
 You can see their Shadows before they hit the Ground.
 If you fail to avoid them, you loose a Life
-- (WIP) Rockets are coming from the Edges of the Screen.
+- Rockets are coming from the Edges of the Screen.
 If they hit you, you will also loose a Life.
 - Every Asteroid and Rocket you avoided gives you Points
 - Try to survive as Long as you can!